 Here are a few insurance providers that advertise insurance for exotic, performance and high-value vehicles:

 Ferrari car insurance considerations

 When insuring a Ferrari, it is important to make sure you have the right coverage types.
-At a minimum, you will need to carry enough insurance to meet your state’s requirements, which will include liability insurance, and potentially uninsured/underinsured motorist coverage and personal injury protection (in no-fault states).
-If you are financing the vehicle, you will likely be required to have full coverage, which includes collision and comprehensive insurance to protect your vehicle.
-Based on the value of the vehicle, these coverage types may be in your best interest whether financed or not.
+At a minimum, you will need to carry enough insurance to meet your state’s requirements, which will include liability insurance and potentially uninsured/underinsured motorist coverage and personal injury protection (in no-fault states).
+If you are financing the vehicle, you will likely be required to have full coverage, which includes collision and comprehensive insurance.
+Based on the value of the vehicle, these coverage types may be in your best interest, whether financed or not.
 Gap insurance could also be useful if you lease or finance your car and your new Ferrari is totaled.